enclaive/terraform-provider-libvirt/README.md

 The goal of this project is to maintain a Terraform provider that enables users to provision confidential virtual machines (VMs) on KVM-based infrastructure.
 By leveraging modern confidential computing features, this provider allows teams to automate and manage confidential workloads with Terraform, benefiting from software-defined infrastructure practices while maintaining robust security for sensitive data.

-Currently, the provider supports provisioning confidential VMs using AMD SEV-SNP with Linux’s KVM and libvirt.
+Currently, the provider supports provisioning confidential VMs using
+- [x] AMD SEV-SNP
+- [ ] Intel TDX

 ## Getting started